1921 Northern Ireland and Southern Ireland general elections

-General elections took place in Ireland on 24 May 1921 to elect members of the House of Commons of Northern Ireland and the House of Commons of Southern Ireland.
+General elections took place in Ireland in May 1921 to elect members of the House of Commons of Northern Ireland and the House of Commons of Southern Ireland.
 These legislatures had been established by the Government of Ireland Act 1920, which granted Home Rule to a partitioned Ireland within the United Kingdom.

-The Ulster Unionist Party (UUP) won a landslide majority in Northern Ireland.
-In the area designated as Southern Ireland, Sinn Féin candidates were elected unopposed in 124 of the 128 seats.

-Only the Northern Ireland House of Commons actually sat as a functional body; the Sinn Féin candidates elected across Ireland boycotted both institutions, and instead assembled as the Second Dáil.
+Polling day was 24 May and nomination day was 13 May.
+Since no seats were contested in Southern Ireland, all candidates were returned unopposed on 13 May: 124 for Sinn Féin and 4 Independent Unionists.
+Polling only took place in Northern Ireland, where the Ulster Unionist Party (UUP) won a landslide majority.
+Only the Northern Ireland Commons actually sat as a functional body; the Sinn Féin candidates elected to either Commons as abstentionists boycotted them both and instead assembled as the Second Dáil.

 Background

-On 21 January 1919, the Sinn Féin MPs elected to the British House of Commons at the 1918 general election met as Dáil Éireann and declared independence from the United Kingdom.
-This declaration was followed by the Irish War of Independence, which continued until a truce in July 1921.
+On 21 January 1919, the Sinn Féin MPs elected to the British House of Commons at the 1918 general election met as Dáil Éireann and declared independence from the United Kingdom as the Irish Republic.
+This declaration was followed by the Irish War of Independence between the Irish Republican Army (IRA) and Crown forces, which continued until a truce in July 1921.

 In November 1920, the British Parliament passed the Government of Ireland Act 1920.
 This partitioned Ireland into two distinct polities, each with their own Home Rule Parliament: Northern Ireland and Southern Ireland.
-Both parliaments would be composed of a directly elected House of Commons and an indirectly elected Senate, with both lower chambers being elected by the Single Transferable Vote system of proportional representation.
+Both parliaments would be composed of a directly elected House of Commons and an indirectly elected Senate, with both lower chambers being elected by the single transferable vote system of proportional representation.